 North Deer Island

-Houston Audubon is a co-owner in this 144-acre island along with Audubon Texas and six additional undivided interest owners.
+Houston Audubon owns one-third of this 120-acre island.
+Together with National Audubon, 70% of the island is now under permanent protection.
 Located in Galveston Bay between Tiki Island and Galveston Island, North Deer hosts the most productive waterbird breeding colony in Galveston Bay (20,000-40,000 pairs of birds of 17 species nested there in 2005).
 Houston Audubon's approximate 7-acre interest was acquired by donation in 1975.
 One-third of the island is uplands covered mostly by South Texas vegetation, and two-thirds is a productive salt marsh.
 It can only be viewed by boat.

 In 2009 North Deer Island was designated a Global Important Bird Area by the National Audubon Society and BirdLife International.